gt2001/generate-2D-quadrilateral-mesh-with-neural-networks-and-tree-search/README.md

 # generate-2D-quadrilateral-mesh-with-neural-networks-and-tree-search
 This repository contains single-threaded TreeMesh code.
+I'm Hua Tong, a senior student at University of Science and Technology of China, majoring in Theoretical and Applied Mechanics.

 This is a long-term on-going project.
 New updates will be written here (e.g. .eps files, .pdf reports).